jaljo/articles/text-editor/text-editor-002-en.md

 Although such features may seems very common, complexity shows up because our text editor fits in a more global administration system.
-Unlike in a regular text editor, where an user can insert images from it's computer, we had to direclty rely on images and videos collection used in the back office application so that editors can reuse early uploaded / edited medias (e.g. on a previous article writing).
+Unlike in a regular text editor, where an user can insert images browsed from it's computer, we had to direclty work with images and videos collection used in the back office application.
+That is, editors could reuse early uploaded or edited medias (e.g. on a previous article writing).

-These requirements pushed us forward to develop our own text editor from scratch rather than using an existing library.
+These requirements pushed us forward to develop our own text editor from scratch, rather than using an existing library.

 ## Text edition POC